D&RGW Prospector and Royal Gorge

 (This is a work in progress; research continues.)

-From the timetables, it looks like the Royal Gorge and Prospector ran as a combined train from Salt Lake City to Grand Junction, arriving around midnight.
-The Prospector then continued on to Denver after a 20 minute station stop, while the Royal Gorge departed about two hours later.
+After 1953 the Royal Gorge (Trains 1 and 2) and Prospector (Trains 7 and 8) ran as a combined train from Salt Lake City to Grand Junction, arriving just after midnight.
+After a 40 minute stop at Grand Junction, The Prospector then continued on to Denver by way of the Moffat Tunnel.
+Two hours later, The Royal Gorge departed for Denver by way of Tennessee Pass, Royal Gorge, Pueblo and Colorado Springs.

-For motive power, by the mid 1960s, both trains were handled by F-units, Alcos were involved on the Royal Gorge after they were no longer considered acceptable for the California Zephyr.
+For motive power, by the mid 1960s, both trains were handled by F-units.
+The Alco passenger units were used on the Royal Gorge after they were removed from service on the California Zephyr.

 The following was posted to Trainorders.com on November 23, 2007: